solo-io/supergloo/docs/content/guides/using_role_based_api.md

 The role-based API in Gloo Mesh Enterprise uses a `Role` Custom Resource Definition to create Custom Resources that represent roles you would like to define.
 The roles are then bound to users with a `RoleBinding` CRD.

-The Roles are used to target some combination of *Workloads*, *Traffic Targets*, *Meshes*, and *Virtual Meshes* and define actions the role is allowed to perform on the targets.
+The Roles are used to target some combination of *Workloads*, *Destinations*, *Meshes*, and *Virtual Meshes* and define actions the role is allowed to perform on the targets.

 When you install Gloo Mesh Enterprise with the default settings, the role-based API is enabled by default.
 This comes with an implicit **deny** on all operations that are not explicitly allowed by a Role and RoleBinding.